amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Keuffel & Esser (US)

-Keuffel & Esser (K&E) were the most successful manufacturer of quality slide rules in America.
-They were founded in 1867 as an importer of German slide rules.
-But soon, they began designing and making their own slide rules.
-K&E was [quite innovative](https://www.mccoys-kecatalogs.com/KEPatents/KEPatents.htm).
-The duplex design was one of their inventions.
-Their signature material was mahogany.
-Mahogany is a good material for slide rule, but it is neither as robust, nor as stable, as bamboo.
-K&E also made several plastic rules, but their plastic is of a lower quality, compared to the European plastics.

 ***K&E 4181-1 Pocket Log Log Duplex Decitrig***—The K&E 4181-1 is a miniature version of the K&E 4081-3.
 But whereas the K&E 4081-3 is made of wood, the K&E 4181-1 is made of plastic.
 And unlike European plastics, the plastic of this slide rule feels cheap.
 See the full description in the K&E 4081-3 subsection, below.

 ![K&E 4181-1](./figures/SlideRules/K&E4181-1/front.jpg)